BSharmi/DPM-LGCP/README.md

 Download and copy INLA folder under LGCP-package to the R library of the system.
 For example for a R 3.3 version, the path is  - /Library/Frameworks/R.framework/Versions/3.3/Resources/library

 ### Clustering on simulation data
 1. Set working directory in R to the path up to the Simulation directory in LGCP package.
+E.g. -\
-E.g. - setwd('/Users/sharmibanerjee/Documents/Summer2017/LGCP_package/Simulation/')
+setwd('/Users/sharmibanerjee/Documents/Summer2017/LGCP_package/Simulation/')
 2. Set a variable 'workpath' in R console.
-E.g. on R console - workpath = "/Users/sharmibanerjee/Documents/Summer2017/LGCP_package/Simulation/code/”
+E.g. on R console -\
+workpath = "/Users/sharmibanerjee/Documents/Summer2017/LGCP_package/Simulation/code/”
-3. Source the INLA functions needed. e.g. source.all('/Users/sharmibanerjee/Documents/Summer2017/LGCP_package/Neal_Alg3_funs/')
+3. Source the INLA functions needed. e.g.\
+source.all('/Users/sharmibanerjee/Documents/Summer2017/LGCP_package/Neal_Alg3_funs/')
-4. Run simulation script -
+4. Run simulation script -\
 source("script_simulate_data.R")
-5. Evaluate clustering result -
+5. Evaluate clustering result -\
 source("script_run_Neal_alg3.R")

 ### Simulation case study –
 •	Three 1D non-homogeneous Poisson processes with Log-Gaussian intensity were generated.
 Next, binding site locations of twenty transcription factors were simulated by drawing independent samples from these non-homogeneous Poisson processes.

 •	Using the simulated binding site locations, we applied the clustering algorithm.
 The TFs were randomly assigned to any cluster at initializations.
 The results are shown after ten iterations –
-  - initial error rate: 0.39
+  - initial error rate: 0.39\
-  - estimation error rate: 0
+  - estimation error rate: 0\
-  - overall true marginal likelihood: 76.73
+  - overall true marginal likelihood: 76.73\
-  - overall estimated marginal likelihood: 76.73
+  - overall estimated marginal likelihood: 76.73\
-  -	true marginal likelihood per cluster: 27.27, 14.95, 34.49
+  -	true marginal likelihood per cluster: 27.27, 14.95, 34.49\
-  -	estimated marginal likelihood per cluster: 27.27, 14.95, 34.49
+  -	estimated marginal likelihood per cluster: 27.27, 14.95, 34.49\

-### Clustering on real data
+### Clustering on real data on distinct chromatin states
 1. Set working directory in R to the path up to the Real directory in LGCP package.
 E.g. -\
 setwd('/Users/sharmibanerjee/Documents/Summer2017/LGCP_package/Real/Main_Code/')
 2. Set a variable 'workpath' in R console.
 E.g. on R console-\